Rucatues/README-Genie/Develop/User_README/project.md

 * [Questions](#questions)
  ## Description

-This is the test description for the sample README.
+This is the description section.
  ## Installation Instructions

-This is the test instllation section for the sample README.
+This is the installation section.
  ## Usage

-This is the test usage section for the sample README
+This is the usage section.
  ## License

 This project is covered under the MIT License
  ## Contributing

-This is the test contributing section for the sample README.
+This is the contributing section.
  ## Questions

-[Click here](github.com/usernameTest) to go to my Github.
+[Click here](github.com/usernametest) to go to my Github.

-Contact me anytime for questions via email at <Testemail@gmail.com>
+Contact me anytime for questions via email at <fakeemail@fakeemail.com>